aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.buildingblocks/buildingblockbehavior/_index.md

 ﻿---
 title: BuildingBlockBehavior enumeration
+linktitle: BuildingBlockBehavior enumeration
+articleTitle: BuildingBlockBehavior enumeration
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Specifies the behavior that shall be applied to the contents of the building block when it is inserted into the main document."
+description: "aspose.words.buildingblocks.BuildingBlockBehavior enumeration.
+Specifies the behavior that shall be applied to the contents of the building block when it is inserted into the main document."
 type: docs
 weight: 20
 url: /python-net/aspose.words.buildingblocks/buildingblockbehavior/